"James Webb" telescope provides fascinating insights into the universe - Nasa publishes the first images

 That already shows the first picture, which the US space agency Nasa published in advance together with US President Joe Biden.
 The so-called “Deep Field” looks deep into the universe.
 Thousands of galaxies can be seen in the image – it is the “deepest and sharpest infrared image of the universe so far,” according to Nasa.
 If you take a closer look at the numbers that accompany the picture, you could get dizzy: For the first picture, not a large part of the sky was photographed, but only a tiny section.

 If you stand on the ground and hold a grain of sand about an arm’s length away from you towards the sky, the grain of sand covers a section similar to that photographed by “Webb”.
-It’s hard to believe that thousands of galaxies live in such a small space.
+Hard to believe that thousands of galaxies are at home in such a small space.

 “James Webb” space telescope: Nasa presents the first images from the depths of the universe